-A scalp biopsy is a 20 minute procedure that allows Dr. Donovan to obtain a few hairs (and the surrounding skin).
-This specimen will be sent off to the pathologist for further evaluation.
-The procedure is very safe and should not be a cause for worry for you.
+A scalp biopsy is a 20 minute procedure that allows Dr. Donovan to obtain several hairs in their natural 'non plucked' state as they exist beneath the skin.
+This specimen is a cylindrical core about 4 mm in diameter and will be sent off to the pathologist for further evaluation.
+The procedure is very safe and should not be a cause for worry.
 Some minor tenderness can occur for a few days in the area where the biopsy was taken.
 Dissolving stitches will be placed in the area - it takes approximately 6-8 weeks for the stitches to dissolve fully.
 A small scar will be present permanently in the area where the biopsy was taken.

 1. If you normally use topical steroids in your scalp (clobetasol, betamethasone, fluocinonide, Clobex, Luxiq, etc), please refrain from using these one week prior to your biopsy.
 If you are not sure, please ask us.